LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** An architectural pattern where a single entry point is created for a group of microservices, handling cross-cutting concerns like authentication, monitoring, and rate limiting.
 **Context:** Implemented using AWS API Gateway to provide a unified entry point for our microservices architecture.

+### ARRAY_AGG
+**Definition**: An aggregate function in PostgreSQL that inputs a set of values and concatenates them into a single array.
+It transforms rows from a query result into a consolidated array value.
+**Context**: Used for optimizing API responses by reducing database round trips when fetching related data.
+Particularly valuable in the POC management service for retrieving collections of tags, frameworks, and associated metadata in a single query.
+Also used in reporting to efficiently gather and process grouped data for analytics.

 ### ASG (Auto Scaling Group)
 **Definition:** AWS feature that ensures you have the correct number of Amazon EC2 instances available to handle the load for your application.
 **Context:** Provides automated scaling of EC2 instances based on load metrics, ensuring cost-efficient resource utilization while maintaining performance.